johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 5. On the `nestHttpApp` side, the broker client library (which has previously subscribed to the broker on the *response channel* &#8212; though we haven't coded that part yet), **receives the response message**.
 6. The `ClientProxy` class (again, we haven't built this yet) takes care of **routing** (and **mapping**, if it's dealing with non-primitive responses).
 7. This routes the response to the <u>originating service</u>, then back to the <u>originating controller</u>.
 8. Finally, the Nest HttpAdapter software again, if needed, **maps responses** to a suitable form for HTTP transport.
-For example, if the response is an observable or a promise, it **converts it to an appropriate form** for return over HTTP.
+For example, if the response is an Observable or a promise, it **converts it to an appropriate form** for return over HTTP.

 So what exactly is the issue?